Know your audience: specializing grounded language models with listener subtraction: Introduction

 \section{Introduction}

-Human language use is communicative, and thus involves substantial adaptation to each conversational partner and context \cite{clark1986referring,clark1996using,hawkins2019emergence, hawkins2022partners}.
-We can adapt our speech to complex social settings, with multiple partners and competing constraints, such as politeness vs. explicitness \cite{yoon2016talking}.
-While current language and captioning models can increasingly imitate human language and scene descriptions \cite{gpt3, frozenFSL, clipcap, flamingo, imageCaptioningReview}, they generally do not explicitly adapt to a particular partner or attempt to satisfy multiple constraints.
-Here, we investigate training a model to satisfy a particularly challenging instantiation of constrained, adaptive, and grounded communication: the game of Dixit.
+Human language use is communicative, and thus involves substantial adaptation to each conversational partner and context \citep{clark1986referring,clark1996using,communicationAccommodationTheory,frank2012predicting, hawkins2019emergence, hawkins2022partners}.
+We can adapt our speech to complex social settings, with multiple partners \citep{mankewitz2021,boyce2022} and competing constraints, such as politeness vs. explicitness \citep{yoon2016talking}.
+While current language and captioning models can increasingly imitate human language and scene descriptions \citep{gpt3, frozenFSL, clipcap, flamingo, imageCaptioningReview}, they generally are not explicitly adapted to a particular partner or to satisfy multiple constraints.
+Common approaches to specializing the language generated by these models fall into two categories: finetuning on a supervised dataset \citep[e.g.][]{lora}, which requires task-specific labeled examples, or prompt engineering, which is often brittle and may still require task-specific examples \citep{liu2021pre}.
+Here, we take inspiration from how humans adapt their language to their audience to offer an alternative approach to specializing grounded language models without direct supervision.

-Dixit \cite{dixitgame} is a popular multi-player game that requires adapting language to one's audience.
-In each round, the ``speaker'' must describe a chosen image in language.
+Our approach to specialization is inspired by the popular multi-player game Dixit \citep{dixitgame}, which rewards each player's ability to adapt their communication to a particular audience.
+In a round of Dixit, the ``speaker'' describes a chosen image in language.
 Then, the rest of the players (two or more ``listeners'') attempt to identify the target image from a pool of distractors.
-Importantly, the speaker is rewarded when \textit{some but not all} listeners are able to correctly identify the image.
-This leads to the use of creative captions that target the common ground between a speaker and some (but not all) of the listeners.
-An example is illustrated in Figure \ref{fig:motivation}a: the use of a Harry Potter reference to Professor Snape, the ``half-blood prince'', as opposed to a more literal caption, such as ``potion maker'', leads to the speaker receiving reward.
-For more details on the full Dixit game, we refer readers to prior work \cite{dixitchallenge} introducing Dixit as a grand challenge for AI.
+Importantly, the speaker is rewarded when \textit{some but not all} listeners correctly identify the image.
+This leads to creative captions that target the common ground between a speaker and some (but not all) of the listeners (see example in Figure \ref{fig:motivation}a).
+For more details, we refer readers to \citet{dixitchallenge}, who introduce Dixit as a grand challenge for AI.